Soldeu Travel Guide

 Nestled high in the Pyrenees, Soldeu may not be Andorra's most attractive or popular holiday ski resort, but it's a great place for family holidays and provides excellent value for money for travellers on a tight budget.
 It's renowned for being cheerful and family orientated, and is rated as one of the best places in Europe for beginner skiers.

 The village is located in the greater Grandvalira region, which incorporates neighbouring Pas de La Casa and has four other resort bases in the eastern half of Andorra.
-During the summer months, Soldeu is a popular destination for hiking, mountain climbing and even white water rafting, while during the winter months the pistes below Pic d'Encampadana are covered in snow providing perfect conditions for skiers, snowboarders and those who just enjoy the beauty of the frosted Pyrenees peaks.
+During the summer months, Soldeu is a popular destination for hiking, mountain climbing, and even white water rafting.
+During the winter months, the pistes below Pic d'Encampadana are covered in snow providing perfect conditions for skiers, snowboarders, and those who just enjoy the beauty of the frosted Pyrenees peaks.